 You can phase and segregate VoIP traffic

-When it comes right all the way down to it, there's no such factor as a totally secure telephone.
+When it comes right down to it, there's no such factor as a secure telephone.
 No supplier would be foolish enough to say that their hardware, software or tool is untouchable.
-Even if it were, it’s solely a matter of your time before somebody comes up with some way to interrupt in.
-If not a technical loophole, there’s continuously the human element.
+Even if it were, it's solely a matter of your time before somebody comes up with some way to interrupt in.
+If not a technical loophole, there's continuously the human element.

-Perhaps the largest advantage of landlines is that almost all users relied on security through obscurity.
-Unless somebody extremely needed to snoop on your calls, you were comparatively safe.
-With VoIP, security problems take center stage.
-That’s really a decent factor.
-Information is power and therefore the additional you recognize a few drawbacks, the higher your odds of fixing it.
+Perhaps the most considerable advantage of landlines is that almost all users relied on security through obscurity.
+Unless somebody vitally needed to snoop on your calls, you were comparatively safe.
+With VoIP, security problems take centre stage.
+That's a decent factor.
+Information is power and therefore, the additional you recognise a few drawbacks, the higher your odds of fixing it.